Lux Christian Academy: Policies & Handbook

 Academic Performance: Consistently poor grades, failure to complete assignments, lack of effort in

-class, and failure to meet academic standards set by the school.
+class and failure to meet the school's academic standards.

 Restoration of Privileges